Meden Rudnik

-Meden Rudnik (Bulgarian: Меден Рудник) is the youngest and the biggest neighbourhood of Burgas, which is the biggest city in South Eastern Bulgaria.
-Its population is about 27,000 people (2024).
-In 1975 the village Meden Rudnik was added to the territory of Burgas and the first apartment building was built in 1976.
-The old name of the neighbourhood was Kara Bair (Bulgarian: Кара Баир), which translated from Turkish in English means: Black Hill.
+Meden Rudnik (Меден Рудник) is the youngest and the biggest neighbourhood of Burgas, which is the biggest city in South Eastern Bulgaria.
+Its population is about 70,000.
+In 1976 the village Meden Rudnik with population of 6,500 people was added to the territory of Burgas and the first apartment building was built in 1976.
+The old name of the neighbourhood was Kara Bair (Кара Баир), which translated from Turkish in English means: Black Hill.
 Is called Meden Rudnik, because there was a copper mine near.
+The village Kara Bair was established by bulgarian refugees of the Second Balkan war in 1913, coming from Western Thrace and Aegaen Macedonia.

 Meden Rudnik has five schools.
-They are: Professional School for Computer Programming and Innovation, "Elin Pelin" Primary School, "Petko Rosen" Secondary School, "Nayden Gerov" Secondary School, "Konstantin Petkanov" Secondary School.
+They are: Professional School for Computer Programming and Innovation, "Elin Pelin" Primary School, "Petko Rosen" Secondary School, "Nayden Gerov" Primary School, "Konstantin Petkanov" Secondary School.